QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

 🔗 [Back to Top of Achievement Category](#StoryChallenges)

+---

 </details>

----

 <h2 id=BountyHunterChallenges>
     🏆 Bounty Hunter Mode <i><sub><sup>(20 achievements)</sup></sub></i>
 </h2>

-> [!NOTE]
-> - The bounty hunter mode is unlocked when the selected player profile has completed the game once.
+- The bounty hunter mode is unlocked when the selected player profile has completed the game once.
-> - All achievements under this category are cheat protected.
-The player is required to finish a mission from start to finish without using any cheats.
-Although a select few of these custom-made challenge achievements require certain cheats to be active for the [trigger indicator](#RA_Trigger) to show up.
-The best way to be eligible for unlocking the achievement, is to activate the cheat once the mission starts.
-Then restart the level through the pause menu.
-If everything is in order, a [trigger indicator](#RA_Trigger) should be displayed, telling the player he's eligible for unlocking the achievement.
+- The player is required to finish a bounty hunter mission from start to finish without using any cheats.
-> - Some of these bounty hunter mode challenges can be pretty hard.
+- Some of these bounty hunter mode challenges can be pretty hard.
 If you're having trouble please refer to [Walkthroughs & Resources](#WalkthroughsResources) or search any youtube video's.

 ### Bounty Hunter Mode Guide